-By December 15, 2011, each school district was required by statute (CRS 22-7-1013) to review its standards in comparison with the Colorado Academic Standards (CAS).
+By the 2020-2021 school year, each school district was required by statute (CRS 22-7-1013) to review its standards in comparison with the Colorado Academic Standards (CAS).
 Following the review, local education agencies revised its standards as necessary to ensure the standards met or exceed the CAS.
 To accomplish this, we chose to adopt the CAS verbatim.

 Resources For Parents

 Report Card Brochures by Trimester